-The DROP TABLE command in SQL Server will do as it suggests and drops a table.
-This post is to share an example of using the command, including the IF EXISTS argument which allows us to conditionally drop the table (does not cause an error).
+DROP TABLE command in SQL Server will do as it suggests and drops a table.
+This post is to show an example of using this command, including the

 DROP TABLE IF EXISTS works on SQL Server 2016 and above.

 For more information on this, as ever you should check out the Microsoft Documentation on anything and everything you do on their products.